For macOS Ventura

 An advantage to this method is that any time you’re on the network, your Mac will backup automatically, eliminating the need to carry around an accessory or have one of your Mac’s ports constantly in use.
 However, while convenient, network attached storage can be significantly slower than direct storage.

-To set up Time Machine for direct storage, connect the disk to your Mac and a dialog should appear asking if you want to use it for Time Machine backups.
-If you click the “Use disk” button, you’ll be prompted to create a password to encrypt your disk.
-In this dialog, you may want to select the “Remember this password in my keychain” checkbox, so you won’t need to enter the password when you connect the disk or restart your Mac, but anyone else would need to if they were connecting the disk to theirs.
+To set up Time Machine for direct storage, connect the disk to your Mac and a notification should appear asking if you want to use it for Time Machine backups.
+Press VO-N and select the notification from the Notifications menu, and choose “Set up” from the Actions menu, accessed by pressing VO-Command-Space.
+You’ll then be prompted to create a password to encrypt the disk.
+If you’re prompted to enter the disk password the next time you connect it to your Mac, you can select the “Remember this password in my keychain” checkbox so that you won’t need to enter the password when connecting the disk to your Mac in the future, but others will need to if connecting it to theirs.

 Important: As this password is used to encrypt and decrypt your disk, it is critical that you remember it or keep it in a safe place.
 If you forget the password to an encrypted disk, the data on it will be lost forever.

-If the dialog doesn’t appear, or if you’re setting up Time Machine for network attached storage, open System Preferences > Time Machine, click select backup disk, select your disk in the “Backup destinations” table, and click the “use disk” button.
+If the notification doesn’t appear, or if you’re setting up Time Machine for network attached storage, open System Settings > General > Time Machine, click add disk, select your disk in the list, and click set up.
 If you’re setting up Time Machine for network attached storage, encryption is optional.

 Once the disk has been selected, Time Machine will make an initial backup.
 This may take a while, however you can continue to use your computer while this is happening.
 The speed of future backups depends on how much has changed since the last backup.